NikoLewis/actor-portfolio/README.md

 # Actors Bio Page
 ---

-#### An About Me website for an expressive and creative professional, that want to inject personality to their introduction with their of love sci-fi and futuristic stories.
+#### An About Me website for an expressive and creative professional, that wants to inject personality to their introduction with their of love sci-fi and futuristic stories.

 ### About me
 ---

 Hey there I'm Niko, I’m a NYC-based software engineer that loves incorporating the magic of storytelling into digital products and projects.

+> Telling weak stories with technology is like giving a bad guitar player a bigger amplifier.” — Dr Jason Ohler, digital humanist

 ### Requirments
 ---

 [enter assignment infor here]

 ### Design Goals and Bio inspo
 ---

-Client is an aspiring actress that has an impressive athletic background.
-I aimed to match the elegance of her professional photos, with her favorite colors (purple and pink), and went for a mature futuristic cyber punk themes to uplift her loive of sci-fi movies and aim to eventually act in similar 'out of this world' adventures.
+Client is a talented aspiring actress that has an impressive athletic background.
+I aimed to match the elegance of her professional photos, with her favorite colors (purple and pink), and went for a mature futuristic cyberpunk theme to uplift her love of sci-fi dramas and her aim to eventually act in similar 'out of this world' adventures.

 ### Built With
 ---